 Eskenazi Health provides necessary care to everyone in the county – regardless of their ability to pay.
 Beyond this responsibility, however, Eskenazi Health provides no- and low-cost educational and preventive health services to disadvantaged Central Indiana Hoosiers in an effort to lower costs associated with this population’s care.

-To put it simply, Eskenazi Health provides more inpatient care to the uninsured than all other health systems in Central Indiana combined, and its role will continue in the new Sidney & Lois Eskenazi Hospital.
+To put it simply, Eskenazi Health provides more inpatient care to the uninsured than all other health systems in Central Indiana combined.
 We need your help to continue this life sustaining safety net for our community.